awslabs/aws-serverless-data-lake-framework/sdlf-utils/pipeline-examples/manifests/README.md

     # sdlf-utils repository
     sdlf-utils/pipeline-examples/manifests/
     ```

+2. Copy the following directories with their content to the root location:-
+    * stageA
+    * stageB
+    * pipeline
+    * dataset

+3. The name of the directories that need to be created in the step below can begin with the following:-
+    >sdlf-team-pipeline-dirname

+    In this case we will use "sdlf-engineering-mani"

-2. Execute the following command in the manifest directory:
+4. Execute the following command in the manifests directory:
     ```bash
     ### Copy Manifest Folders to root location
+    cp -R stageA ../../../sdlf-engineering-mani-stageA/
+    cp -R stageB ../../../sdlf-engineering-mani-stageB/
+    cp -R dataset ../../../sdlf-engineering-mani-dataset/
-    cp -R sdlf-engineering-mani* ./../../
+    cp -R pipeline ../../../sdlf-engineering-manifest-pipeline/
     ```
-3. Create the codecommit repositories for Stage A , Stage B and Pipeline
+5. Create the codecommit repositories for Stage A , Stage B and Pipeline
     >Replace ${REGION} and ${PROFILE} values
     ```bash
     ### Create the Stage A Repository